-While serving in Afghanistan in 2011, Danielle was on a week-long convoy with the mission of clearing and picking up trucks that had been hit by improvised explosive devices (IED’s).
+While serving in Afghanistan in 2011, Dani was on a week-long convoy with the mission of clearing and picking up trucks that had been hit by improvised explosive devices (IED’s).
 On their way back from the mission, her unit drove through an area that turned out to be a dangerous minefield, sprinkled with IEDs.

-The truck Danielle was riding in hit one of these IEDs, and she remembers feeling like she was thrown up into the top of the truck.
+The truck Dani was riding in hit one of these IEDs, and she remembers feeling like she was thrown up into the top of the truck.
 When the IED blew up underneath her and the truck blew apart, a screw was driven into her left leg by the force of the blast.

 She credits her fellow soldiers with aiding her in those critical moments after the explosion.
 They pulled her out of the truck and quickly administered morphine and trauma care.

-Amputation of her injured left leg really was the beginning of a new life for Danielle.
+Amputation of her injured left leg really was the beginning of a new life for Dani.
 Initially after surgery, her leg hurt but in a different way than it had for the last five years, a way that she could tolerate.
 She faced a year and a half of rehab, every day, twice a day.
 After retiring from the Marine Corps, she struggled to find purpose for her life.

 She found that purpose in refocusing on athletics.
 Before she left the Corps, she had participated in the Warrior Games — post-amputation, this became one of her primary motivators.
-She now holds two Paralympic records and dozens of Warrior Games medals line the walls of her and Courtney’s home.
+She now holds two Paralympic records and dozens of Warrior Games medals line the walls of her home.
 Her mother’s encouragement, as well as starting a business and being accepted to the Police Academy, have also helped her find new purpose in civilian life.

-Danielle was introduced to the Joshua Chamberlain Society and was moved by their interest in helping veterans “with the things that you don’t think anyone can ever help you with.”
+Dani was introduced to the Joshua Chamberlain Society and was moved by their interest in helping veterans “with the things that you don’t think anyone can ever help you with.”
 Specifically, JCS has helped to fund and facilitate the construction of a shower and tub that are more accessible, safe, and easy for Danielle to use.